small-tech/https/README.md

 This is [small technology](https://small-tech.org/about/#small-technology).

 If you’re evaluating this for a “startup” or an enterprise, let us save you some time: this is not the right tool for you.
-This is individual developers to build personal web sites and apps for themselves and for others.
+This tool is for individual developers to build personal web sites and apps for themselves and for others in a non-colonial manner that respects the human rights of the people who use them.

 ## Platform support